Legal Writing Faculty Hiring

 Most tenure-track law faculty hiring is conducted on a national scale beginning in August and ending in late spring.
 Many, though not all, schools follow the same timeline for hiring legal writing faculty—particularly if the school has a unitary tenure track or programmatic tenure.
 A typical cycle for the process is as follows:

-Schools may not rely primarily on AALS Faculty Recruitment Services to hire LRW faculty.
+Schools may not rely primarily on AALS Faculty Appointments Services to hire LRW faculty.
 Some law schools also may hire “off-cycle” rather than (or in addition to) during the traditional fall hiring season.
 Regardless, the steps necessary to prepare for the market are the same.

 Step 1: Make Yourself an Effective Candidate

 The cycle begins with having prepared yourself for the teaching market through some combination of scholarly writing, a strong academic record, and relevant employment.
 Be sure to familiarize yourself with the qualifications specific to legal writing.
-You may also find it valuable to join the Legal Writing Institute and follow the Legal Writing Prof Blog.
+You may also find it valuable to join the Legal Writing Institute and follow the Legal Writing Prof Blog

 Step 2: Finalize Application Materials